-- (a) Reporting Late.
-Employees will be considered late when not present for roll call promptly at 0700 hours unless excused by the Officer in charge.
+(a) Reporting Late.
+Employees will be considered late when not present for roll call promptly at 0700 hours unless excused by the Station Officer.
 Employees shall be in proper uniform and have turnout gear on or near assigned apparatus by 0700 hours.
 Penalties for inadvertent tardiness will be assessed as listed below.
-Officers in charge are duly obligated to advise the ranking Officer at headquarters of violations of these punctuality rules. - (b) Reporting Late-Penalties.
+Station Officer are duly obligated to advise the Battalion Chief of violations of these punctuality rules.

+(b) Reporting Late-Penalties.
 In addition to the following penalties to be assessed on a calendar year basis, there will always be a loss of pay equal to the time late:

-1st time in calendar year: Verbal warning

-2nd time in calendar year: Written warning with reference to penalty for subsequent incidents.

-3rd time in calendar year: 2 hour penalty (sent home with a 2 hour loss in pay) 4th time in calendar year: 4 hour penalty (sent home with a 4 hour loss in pay)

-5th time in calendar year: Referral to Police & Fire Commission
+- 1st time in calendar year: Verbal warning - 2nd time in calendar year: Written warning with reference to penalty for subsequent incidents. - 3rd time in calendar year: 2-hour penalty (sent home with a 2-hour loss in pay) - 4th time in calendar year: 4-hour penalty (sent home with a 4-hour loss in pay) - 5th time in calendar year: Referral to Police & Fire Commission